kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 # Provision the Kubernetes Infrastructure

-Kubernetes will be used to host the Nomad control including the following components:
+Kubernetes will be used to host the Nomad control plane including the following components:

 * [Consul](https://www.consul.io/) 0.9.2
 * [Vault](https://www.vaultproject.io/) 0.8.0